The Ultimate Guide to Credit Cards

 The 3 Credit Bureaus: How and Why to Contact Them

 The three most recognized credit reporting agencies or credit bureaus in the United States are Experian, TransUnion, and Equifax.
 Each of these companies maintains credit report information on over 200 million Americans.
 The amount of information these companies collectively house is staggering, and, as such, errors can occur.
-In fact, according to a 2013 credit file accuracy study performed by the Federal Trade Commission, the most recent study of its type, 1 in 5 people have... read more »
+In fact, according to a 2013 credit file accuracy study performed by the Federal Trade Commission, the most recent study of its type, 1 in 5 people have errors... read more »

 The FICO Credit Score Range and How It Applies to Your Credit Cards